sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ## # … with 8,922 more rows
 ```

-Fortunately, rather than working with base R instructions, we can use the the `dplyr` library, which part of the Tidyverse and offers a grammar for data manipulation.
+Fortunately, rather than working with base R instructions, we can use the `dplyr` library, which is part of the Tidyverse and offers a grammar for data manipulation.
 The function `select` can be used to select some **columns** to output.
-For instance in the code below, the function `select` is used to select the columns `origin`, `dest`, and `dep_delay`, in combination with the function `slice_head`, which can be used to include only the first `n` rows (`5` in the example below) to output.
+For instance, in the code below, the function `select` is used to select the columns `origin`, `dest`, and `dep_delay`, in combination with the function `slice_head`, which can be used to include only the first `n` rows (`5` in the example below) to output.

 ```r